Fair Work Ombudsman: The Office of the Fair Work Ombudsman

 The Office of the Fair Work Ombudsman consists of the Fair Work Ombudsman, supporting staff and Fair Work Inspectors who are all focused on serving the needs of everyone covered by the Australian workplace system.
 The Fair Work Ombudsman have offices in all capital cities and 14 regional locations across Australia.

 Functions

 The functions of the Office of the Fair Work Ombudsman, as set out in the Fair Work Act 2009, include:

-Education & advice
+Education and advice

 The Fair Work Ombudsman offers employers and employees free information and advice on pay, conditions, and workplace rights and obligations under the national workplace relations system.

+The FWO’s website offers a variety of information for employees and employers on Australian workplace laws, including: